Risk Management in Financial Institutions (11231.2)

 Special assessment requirements

-You will obtain a pass or better in this unit if you submit each assessment item, and achieve at least 50 per cent of the total marks for the final examination and obtain a final cumulative mark of at least 50 per cent.
+You will obtain a pass or better in this unit if you submit each assessment item, and achieve a final cumulative mark of at least 50 percent.

 Attendance at classes is not compulsory unless it is a condition of your visa.